MightySCollins/steam-auth/readme.md

 Fill in the details at /config/steam.php

-Redirect user to /steamlogin and they should login
+Redirect user to /steamlogin and they should login and /steamlogout to logout